Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-9-9-ASCWG25_Finals.md

 ### Reconstructing the Spell and Unveiling the Flag

-By meticulously analyzing the assembly code and understanding the purpose of each character-driven operation, we can deduce the precise sequence of characters required to correctly manipulate the memory map and decrypt the flag.
+By meticulously analysing the assembly code and understanding the purpose of each character-driven operation, we can deduce the precise sequence of characters required to correctly manipulate the memory map and decrypt the flag.
 The key insight is that the initial state of the memory map contains the scattered, encrypted flag, and the "spell" acts as a series of instructions to reverse this process.

 Given the thematic context of the challenge, the phrase "It's_leviOsa_not_levioSA!" immediately stands out as a strong candidate for the correct spell.
-Let's analyze how this spell aligns with the observed VM operations:
+Let's analyse how this spell aligns with the observed VM operations:

 *   **Length:** The spell "It's_leviOsa_not_levioSA!" has exactly 25 characters, satisfying the initial length check.
 *   **Character Types:** It contains a mix of uppercase, lowercase, and special characters, each triggering specific operations within the VM.